suman-shah/Quotes-website-by-friends/README.md

 #################--------- Hacktoberfest is open to everyone in our global community.
 Whether you’re a seasoned contributor or looking for projects to contribute to for the first time, you’re welcome to participate.-----------#####################

--------------------------------------------------Process to follow to contribute to open source ------------------------------------- step1:signup with your Github Account at https://hacktoberfest.digitalocean.com/
+-------------------------------------------------Process to follow to contribute to open source -------------------------------------

+Let's make a beautiful website full of quotes

+step1:signup with your Github Account at https://hacktoberfest.digitalocean.com/
 step2:go to the repository https://github.com/suman-shah/hacktoberfest-2021
 step3:click on foke button to foke the project